It’s easy for moms to feel guilty if you can’t or decide not to. See why you need to stop feeling guilty about not breastfeeding.

 - Scared to Breastfeed?
 7 Reasons That Will Tame Your Fear

 - How to Wean from Breastfeeding

-Your turn: Have you felt guilty for not breastfeeding your kids?
+Tell me in the comments: What are your reasons for feeling guilty about not breastfeeding?
 How much did you follow your “plan” to breastfeed and how much did it go the other way?
-Share in the comments!